 - The Southern Association of Colleges and Schools Commission on Colleges

-- The baccalaureate degree in nursing, master’s degree in nursing, Doctor of Nursing Practice program and post-graduate APRN certificate program at the UNC Chapel Hill School of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).
+- The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program and post-graduate APRN certificate program at the UNC-Chapel Hill School of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).